nafizjiwa/JAVASCRIPT-UnderTheHood/README.md

 }

 ###### ***NOTE***
----> VARIABLE NAMES take up memory in the STACK,
+---> VARIABLE NAMES take up memory in the STACK<BR>
 ---> FUNCITON DEFINITION and OBJECTS have memory in the HEAP.<BR>